RaviTambade/SDM/UserStory.md

 ### Granularity of a Story

 Regardless of the type of story that is being written, there are two rules that govern the granularity of a story.
 * The first rule: The story needs to represent a meaningful product increment to the product user.
 For example, if we are building a registration page, having two stories - one to display the form, and another to submit the form doesn’t make sense.
 Each individual story in this case doesn’t make any sense to the product user.
 We need a single story that can display the form and accept form submission.
 If there are any optional independent sections on the form (say a loyalty registration section), we could have a separate story to cover just that.
 * The second rule: The story needs to be small enough for the team to implement in one sprint.
 A story may need to be split into multiple stories depending on the team’s experience and sprint duration.
 It’s perfectly fine to wait until refinement or planning with the team before doing this splitting.

 ### Readability of a Story
 It seems obvious, but it’s worth stating: a story needs to be easily readable.
 Here are some tips:
 * Pay attention to spelling and grammar.
 * Use numbered lists wherever possible.
 In cases where numbering doesn’t make sense for a list, use bullets.
 * Use indentation where applicable.
 * When providing links to UX/UI artifacts, or other specifications as part of acceptance criteria, use plain text for the “hyperlink text” instead of the URL to avoid clutter.
 * Use white space (line breaks) between sections or scenarios.

 ### User Story vs. Task
 Finally, a team may often need to perform multiple activities as part of realizing a story.
 Some common examples are the following:

-* Conducting user research
+* 1.Conducting user research
-* Building wireframes
+* 2.Building wireframes
-* Analysis and design
+* 3.Analysis and design
-* Documentation of the design
+* 4.Documentation of the design
-* Building UI components
+* 5.Building UI components
-* Writing test cases
+* 6.Writing test cases
-* Automating test cases
+* 7.Automating test cases

 These are tasks and not user stories.
 Therefore they do not need to follow user story guidelines.
 Rather, the team is expected to come up with the list of tasks required for a story during planning.

-At conclusion, User stories not only allow you to rapidly, concisely, and clearly communicate a product’s requirements, but they deliver this information in a format that digestible for team members.
+### Benefits of user stories
+User stories offer numerous benefits for an Agile project.
+Here are a few examples:
+* <b>Simplified format:</b> User stories are written in easy-to-understand language.
+This eliminates confusion and makes it easier to grasp what the customer is looking for.
+* <b>Increased flexibility:</b> Because user stories don’t go into technical detail, they can be molded to fit changing situations.
+* <b>Improved collaboration:</b> When team members are aligned on one goal, they can work better together and collaborate easily with other project stakeholders.

+### Disadvantages of user stories
+Though the benefits of writing user stories are significant, a product manager must also consider the potential disadvantages.
+Here are a few user story pitfalls to watch out for:
+* <b>Incomplete stories:</b> Though the language is intended to be informal, sometimes user stories are far too vague and exclude necessary details.
+* <b>Insufficient time:</b> Writing a good story takes time.
+It requires extensive research and regular communication with stakeholders, a fact that is sometimes overlooked.
+* <b>Narrow vision:</b> Because user stories focus on one single requirement, they can be hard to scale, and teams can sometimes lose sight of the bigger picture (in this case, an epic).
+Before you start your story, take some time to identify potential risks or disadvantages and outline how you aim to counteract them.